 Causes of Secondary Dystonia:

-Trauma: Dystonia symptoms may follow trauma to the head, and/or trauma to a specific body area.
+Trauma: dystonia may follow trauma to the head and/or to a specific body area